pingcap/docs/dashboard/dashboard-statement-details.md

 ### Transaction Tab

-Click the **Transaction** tab, and you can see information related to execution plan and transaction, such as the average number of written keys or the maximum number of written keys.
+Click the **Transaction** tab, and you can see information related to execution plans and transactions, such as the average number of written keys or the maximum number of written keys.

 ![Transaction](/media/dashboard/dashboard-statement-plans-transaction.png)